The Mothers of Invention: Accident, attack and their aftermath (1971–1972)

+The Mothers of Invention in 1971.
+Left to right: Howard Kaylan, Jim Pons, Ian Underwood, Mark Volman, Frank Zappa, Bob Harris, Aynsley Dunbar.

 In December 1971, there were two serious setbacks.
 While performing at Casino de Montreux in Switzerland, the Mothers' equipment was destroyed when a flare set off by an audience member started a fire that burned down the casino.
 Immortalized in Deep Purple's song "Smoke on the Water", the event and immediate aftermath can be heard on the bootleg album Swiss Cheese/Fire!, released legally as part of Zappa's Beat the Boots II compilation.
 After a week's break, the Mothers played at the Rainbow Theatre, London, with rented gear.
 During the encore, an audience member pushed Zappa off the stage and into the concrete-floored orchestra pit.
 The band thought Zappa had been killed—he had suffered serious fractures, head trauma and injuries to his back, leg, and neck, as well as a crushed larynx, which ultimately caused his voice to drop a third after healing.
 This accident resulted in him using a wheelchair for an extended period, forcing him off the road for over half a year.
 Upon his return to the stage in September 1972, he was still wearing a leg brace, had a noticeable limp and could not stand for very long while on stage.
 Zappa noted that one leg healed "shorter than the other" (a reference later found in the lyrics of songs "Zomby Woof" and "Dancin' Fool"), resulting in chronic back pain.
 Meanwhile, the Mothers were left in limbo and eventually formed the core of Flo and Eddie's band as they set out on their own.